-Former Catholic cardinal, age 93, is not competent to stand trial on teen sexual abuse charges
+Defrocked U.S. cardinal ruled not competent to stand trial on teen sex-abuse charges

 At that time, lawyers said McCarrick had a “limited understanding” of the criminal proceedings against him.

 McCarrick, who lives in Dittmer, Missouri, was charged with three counts of indecent assault and battery on a person over 14.
-He was not exempt from facing charges because the clock stopped on the statute of limitations when he left Massachusetts.
+He was not exempt from facing charges for abuse allegations that date back decades because the statute of limitations clock was paused once he left Massachusetts.

 Mitchell Garabedian, a well-known lawyer for clergy sexual abuse victims who is representing the man accusing McCarrick, said in June that his client was discouraged by the prosecution expert’s findings.